Accidents caused by uninsured drivers in Galway rise by a quarter - Galway Bay FM

 Accidents caused by uninsured drivers in Galway rise by a quarter

-The number of accidents caused by uninsured drivers in Galway has risen by a quarter.
+That’s according to Tuam Area Councillor Mary Hoade, following a meeting of the Joint Policing Committee for Galway County earlier today.

-The Motor Insurers’ Bureau of Ireland has released the figures for 2023, which shows a national rise of 11 percent on 2022.
+This comes as the Motor Insurers’ Bureau of Ireland has released new figures for 2023, which shows a national rise of 11 percent on 2022.

-Dublin had the highest number of claims, followed by Cork and Limerick.

-However, nine counties recorded a drop in the number of claims, with the biggest falls in Leitrim, Offaly and Sligo.